-To start off, lets define what a demand is.
-Demands come in many forms, but when it comes to personal injury, a demand is a written formal request for payment to settle an outstanding claim or legal matter.
-More simply, its an offer stating the amount of money it would take for your client to settle all claims and dismiss or refrain from filing a lawsuit against the party that caused harm.
-Accordingly, it is important that it is presented well.
+To start, let’s define what a demand is.
+Demands come in many forms, but when it comes to personal injury, a market is a written formal request for payment to settle an outstanding claim or legal matter.
+More simply, it is an offer stating the amount of money it would take for your client to pay all claims and dismiss or refrain from filing a lawsuit against the party that caused harm.
+Accordingly, it must be presented well.

 A good demand provides evidentiary support of your position.
 Documents that you will want to provide include the police and/or incident reports, photographs of injuries and/or property damage, medical records, medical bills, and any documentation of consequential damages that arose as a result of the incident at issue.
 This list is not exclusive and not restricted to just documents.
 Videos, 911 dispatch calls, and recorded witness statements may all need to be included.
 The point is to demonstrate the evidence that you have to support your claim and to present what a jury will potentially consider should the case go to trial.

 Why is preparing a good demand important?
 Simply put, it can end your case.
 Lawsuits can be time consuming and, at times, difficult for the injured party to relive the events that resulted in their injury.
 A demand offers an opportunity to compromise with the other side and allow everyone to move on.
 Demands can save further litigation costs, consequently reducing a client’s expenses.